-Aarif has a long-standing interest in all types of public law challenge and has particular transferable expertise in cases involving international human rights law.
+Aarif has a long-standing interest in all types of public law challenge and has particular transferable expertise in cases involving public international law and international human rights law.

 Aarif has advised individuals, companies, public interest groups and states in judicial review and civil claims, whether for claimants or respondents.
-This has included public law cases at Slaughter and May, the Court of Appeal (as a judicial assistant), the European Court of Human Rights, Accountability Unit, Public International Law and Policy Group and Democratic Progress Institute.
+This has included public law cases at Slaughter and May (where he trained, qualified and practised), the Court of Appeal (as a judicial assistant), the European Court of Human Rights, Accountability Unit, Public International Law and Policy Group and Democratic Progress Institute.

 Aarif’s public law work has spanned a number of different practice areas: advising on judicial review of HMRC decisions; advising on international arbitration cases concerning public international law; applying for injunctions and disclosure orders; leading a seminar on state expropriation of property under public international law; advising on compliance with international sanctions (Iran, Cuba and Libya); advising on a variety of regulatory matters; advising on the new UK/European financial regulations; and litigating and advising widely on human rights matters in the UK and a number of other countries including issues arising from equality and anti-discrimination law.